CS340-21/oss/jting.md

 ## Sprint 4
 Patches have been created, fixing the vulnerability in pngpread.c and pngrutil.c in the freeablo project.
 No issues were found.

+## Sprint 5
+A pull request has been successfully created, and it can be found at [this link](https://github.com/wheybags/freeablo/pull/504).